Zungulila is in the southern area of South Luangwa National Park.

 Zungulila's thatched main area is set on a raised bank, enclosed on three sides by a waist-high reed wall, but open to the view at the front.
 The sitting area is furnished with an eclectic mix of furniture: old fashioned leather armchairs, wicker sofas with brightly coloured cushions, a rather modern-looking leather-lined bench and sturdy wooden travel trunks.
-The sandy floors are covered in persian-style carpets, so when we last visited in October 2013, we felt very comfortable slipping off our shoes to settle into one of the comfortable sofas and take in the view.
-To the other side is a communal dining table, where guests might sit down to meals on very smart leather directors’ chairs.
+The sandy floors are covered in persian-style carpets, which make it an incredibly comfortable area to lounge with your shoes off in the afternoon or evening.
+To the other side is a communal dining table, where guests might sit down to meals on very smart leather directors' chairs.

 Off to the side of the main area is a 'boma' area with a firepit, while in front of that, where the bank falls away to the open plain, a large wooden deck extends out over the plain.
 It's a natural vantage point to watch animals that come to drink from the river or the spring that trickles directly below this bank – and in fine weather, it's also a great spot to dine under the stars.

-Our viewZungulila Bushcamp is in a beautiful, remote location of the park.
-The style of the camp sits in the middle when compared to the other Bushcamp properties – it’s simple and we love its eclectic, traditional feel.
-Yet it’s also quite stylish, with a few unexpected comforts – like the mini sunken plunge pools on each private deck.
-With a limited road network, it’s a great area for walking safaris, but you’ll need to be flexible in your approach: with usually only one guide in camp, the activity on offer will be the one favoured by the majority.
+Our viewZungulila Bushcamp is in a beautiful, remote location within the park.
+The style of the camp sits in the middle when compared to the other Bushcamp properties – it’s simple and we love its eclectic, traditional feel, yet it’s also quite stylish with a few unexpected comforts like the mini sunken plunge pool on each private deck.
+With a slightly limited road network drives are possible in the area, but it’s the excellent waling safaris where the camp really shines.

 Ideal length of stay: We suggest two or three nights at Zungulila.
 For a longer safari, consider combining it with one or more of its sister camps in the South Luangwa, such as Kapamba, Bilimungwe, Chamilandu, Chindeni and Kuyenda.

 Accessible by: Fly-and-Transfer